- Degree is awarded by SOAS University of London

 Graduating students have a choice to attend the SOAS Graduation ceremonies in Singapore or in London.

-General Entrance Requirements for admission into Year 1:
+General Entrance Requirements for Admission:

 - 17 years or older at time of registration with the University; AND